Couples Counseling- when you want to preserve your relationship

 Discernment Counseling is structured differently from couples therapy, and is most effective when conducted in-person.
 If you are interested virtual meetings, please schedule a consultation call to discuss this option.

 In each session, part of the time is spent as a couple with the counselor, and part of the time is spent individually with the counselor.
-But both partners must be present for the full session.
+Sessions are scheduled for 90 minutes, and both partners must be available for the full session.
+The fee is $350 per session.

 For Massachusetts clients only:

-Partners who participate in Discernment Counseling and choose to continue with couples therapy are eligible for 6 months of counseling at the reduced rate.
+Partners who participate in Discernment Counseling and choose to continue with couples therapy have the option of continuing with the same therapist.
 Clients who chose to end their marriage are eligible for a complimentary session to understand the complex steps to divorce in Massachusetts.